-of the players at the com-
+of the players at the commencement of the game.

-player is to touch the outer-

-most one of three, wherever

-three are together.
-But when

-she attempts to touch that

-one of the three, that player

-darts into the circle, and

-stands inside two of the oth-

-ers; they thus become three deep.
+The object of the outside player is to touch the outermost one of three, wherever three are together.
+But when she attempts to touch that one of the three, that player darts into the circle, and stands inside two of the others; they thus become three deep.
 The outside one of these three instantly becomes the object of pursuit, but she also slips away. if she can, behind another pair.

-Thus the pursuer is led all

-round the circle, which she

-The object of the outside

-mencement of the game.
+Thus the pursuer is led all round the circle, which she cannot enter, always trying to touch an outside one of three.
+The moment the three become two, the pursuer has nothing more to do with them.
+Any one of three who is touched instantly changes place with the pursuer and becomes pursuer in her turn.